 In 1785, the construction of Edinburgh’s South Bridge began, connecting the New and Old Town.
 The bridge, comprised of 19 arches, was used as a storage space, workshops, and for the very poor, housing.
 However the space was not inhabited long – the bridge was never properly sealed and began to flood, bringing waste and disease to those who lived and work there.
 After residents and shop owners began to abandon the area, it quickly became notorious for illicit activity, crime, prostitution and illegal drugs.
 Rumors of notorious serial killers storing bodies of their victims in the empty vaults also circled.
 To this day, hundreds of unexplained paranormal encounters have been cited in the vaults.

-This small town in southern England is home to many eerie legends, though perhaps none more famous than Death Bogle, the spirit that haunts the town’s main crossroads.
+This small town in Scotland is home to many eerie legends, though perhaps none more famous than Death Bogle, the spirit that haunts the town’s main crossroads.
 It is said that if you encounter the figure and he grips you with his icy white fingers, you will die within one year.
 To this day, townspeople often warn visitors to avoid the crossing after dark.